Internet addiction disorder: 12-step recovery programs

 Gaming Addicts Anonymous, founded in 2014 is a 12-step program focused on recovery from computer gaming addiction.

 Internet and Technology Addicts Anonymous (ITAA), founded in 2017, is a 12-step program supporting users coping with the problems resulting from compulsive internet and technology use.
 Some common sub-addictions include smartphone addiction, binge watching addiction, and social media addiction.
 There are face-to-face meetings in some cities.
 Telephone / online meetings take place every day of the week, at various times (and in various languages) that allow people worldwide to attend.

 Similar to 12-step fellowships related to behavioral addictions, such as Overeaters Anonymous, Workaholics Anonymous, or Sex and Love Addicts Anonymous, most members do not define sobriety as avoiding all technology use altogether.
 Instead, most ITAA members come up with their own definitions of abstinence or problem behaviors, such as not using the computer or internet at certain hours or locations or not going to certain websites or categories of websites that have proven problematic in the past.
 They refer to these problematic behaviors as "bottom lines".
 In contrast, "top lines" are activities, both online and offline, they can do to enhance self esteem without falling into compulsive use.
 "Middle lines" are behaviors that may be OK sometimes, but can lead to bottom lines if a user is not careful.
 Meetings provide a source of live support for people, to share struggles and victories, and to learn to better function in life once less of it is spent on problematic technology use.

 Media Addicts Anonymous (MAA), founded in 2020, is a 12-step program focused on recovery from media addiction.
 All forms of media sobriety are supported, including abstinence from electronic media, films, radio, newspapers, magazines, books, and music.

+Dopamine-hit sites

+In 2026, sites that replicate common app interfaces without having the real functionality of the app, known as Dopamine-hit sites, began trending in South Korea.
+Dopamine-hit sites that replicate social media interfaces include ChillSpace.